(reading time: 1 hour, 8 minutes)

 The vessel Chokechain was partly beached, a gangplank extended on one side, but it was blocked by a velvet rope as if it was some exclusive social club.
-The majority of the crowd was gathered around it, arguing with the filthy-haired woman standing behind it, shouting, and shaking her head.
-Jailbeta recognized her as Ladyfish Paintr, as someone had gone through all known members of Rob’s crew with him before he was dispatched.
+The majority of the crowd was gathered around it, arguing with the filthy-haired woman stood behind it who shouted and shook her head.
+Jaggid recognized her as Ladyfish Paintr, as someone had gone through all known members of Rob’s crew with him before he was dispatched.

 There was already the problem that he was looking at her in broad florentshine.
 The mirror he exited was supposed to be aboard the ship.
 Turning and examining it, he found its bottom was pressed into the grass awkwardly and at an angle.
 It was surrounded by other similar mirrors.

 The Tandem Flush was provisionally managed by a member who organized the votes and kept things polite, the Courtesy Flush, and nothing was an officially sanctioned act of the body unless it had their approval.
 The kidnapping of Captain Rob, having been outvoted four times in different incarnations, did not have it.
 So it seemed some of the flushes and the man’s crew had gone to the trouble of removing all mirrors large enough for folk from the Chokechain and instead placed them nearby, so none could sneak up on their green treasure.